spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 - `spy_touch_search`
 - `spy_touch_storage`

-Store has new configuration tables that are used for dynamic store configuration.
-You need to delete configuration data from the following tables by store id:
+2. The store has new configuration tables that are used for the dynamic store configuration.
+Delete the configuration data from the following tables by the store's ID:
 - `spy_locale_store`
 - `spy_currency_store`
 - `spy_country_store`

-Make sure to delete all records related to the store.
-You may also have other related tables used in the project, make sure to check them and delete data from them.
+3. Delete the store's data in any other tables related to the project's features and custom functionality.
-After removing all related data from all tables, you can remove the row with the **store** data from the table `spy_store`.
+4. Remove the row with the store's data from the `spy_store` table.

-## Cleaning the data in the key-value storage engine
+## Clean the data in the key-value storage engine

 With the Redis key-value storage, data is stored as keys that contain the store name.
 The key name follows this format: `kv:{resource-type}:{store}:{locale}:{key}`.

-{% info_block infoBox %}

-The Redis data to modify in this section is relevant to the default configuration.
-Depending on the features your project has, you may need to modify more data.

-{% endinfo_block %}

 1. Delete the following data in Redis: